Hajar7777/alx-low_level_programming/0x12-singly_linked_lists/README.md

-0x12. c - singly linked lists
+#0x12. c - singly linked lists
+0. Print list

+#advanced
+5. The Hare and the Tortoise
+6. Real programmers can write assembly code in any language